The laws and rights of prisoners and Prison Law

 There are other situations in which prisoners have their rights limited or could have them limited depending on their circumstances.
 While prisoners can stay in touch with those on the outside, they cannot have access to computers, mobile phones or the internet.

-This limitation also applies to use social networking sites – a prisoner could not post updates on their social networking accounts, even if they asked someone else to do it for them outside.
+This limitation also applies to using of social networking sites – a prisoner could not post updates on their social networking accounts, even if they asked someone else to do it for them outside.

 Another example of a reasonable restriction can be applied to the education of a prisoner at school age.
 He or she may be removed from education if it is necessary to do so, to prevent disruption or for security reasons.